PAYE21030 - employer records: maintain employer record: cessation of an employer record

 • A group of companies that work within the Construction Industry all have their PAYE / NIC paid through the parent company

 In these circumstances you must amend the scheme type to XP.
-For more information see the Action Guide 'Change Scheme Type - PSC to XP' PAYE27035.
+For more information see the Action Guide 'Change scheme type - PSC to XP' at emp40004.

 Ceased employer has restarted